coreruleset/documentation/content/development/plugin_writing.md

 ### ModSecurity SecCollectionTimeout

-CRS does not set change the default value (`3600`) for the ModSecurity `SecCollectionTimeout` directive.
+CRS does not change the default value (`3600`) for the ModSecurity `SecCollectionTimeout` directive.
 Plugin authors must instruct users to set the directive to an appropriate value if the plugin requires a value that differs from the default.
 A plugin should never actively set `SecCollectionTimeout`, as other plugins may specify different values for the directive and the choice for the effective value must be made by the user.

 ## Quality Guarantee